The Best Places to Live in Ireland & the Cheapest Cities

 Voted the European capital of culture in 2020, Galway ranks among the best places to live in Ireland.
 Located on the West Coast where the River Corrib meets the Atlantic Ocean, Galway is a harbour city with a unique relationship with the sea.

-With the cost of rented accommodation between 50 and 80% cheaper than in Dublin, Galway is certainly a much more affordable option and unless you have a desire to live in a bigger city, it’s most likely a better one.
+With the cost of rented accommodation more than 30% cheaper than in Dublin, Galway is certainly a much more affordable option and unless you have a desire to live in a bigger city, it’s most likely a better one.
 Galway offers a more quintessentially Irish experience and is generally regarded as a friendlier place than the capital.

 Its booming cultural scene is also drawing people to Galway.
 It hosts many festivals throughout the year and is particularly proud of its culinary reputation with everything from fresh food at the Galway farmer’s market to Michelin-starred restaurants.